Tabithadejong/RockPaperScissors/README.md

 - [Code Institute](https://learn.codeinstitute.net/dashboard)
   - Here I learned most of my knowledge on how to use HTML, CSS and JS.
   - The walkthrough project [Love Math](https://code-institute-org.github.io/love-maths/) has helped me understand the fundamentals on how to build a game/project with JS.
 - Youtube tutorials inspired me to build the game.
-[Link to youtube search](https://www.youtube.com/results?search_query=rock+paper+scissors+javascript)
+[Link to youtube search](https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=2034s&ab_channel=CodewithAniaKub%C3%B3w)
 ### General Direction
-- Code Institute has helped form the idea for this game
+- Code Institute has helped me form the idea for this game
 - Throughout the project I have had a couple meetings with a mentor who has given me feedback.

-## Other General Information